HarithGovinna/My_Fadecandy_2022/README.md

 # Version 05

 - Developed the code for iterations, blinking, and mid reverse.
-- The simulator gives an output to display some colours in the simulator and
+- The simulator outputs a display that changes colours in the simulator, and then there's an animation that reverses the display from the simulator's centre and finally a white LED is moving from starting point to the ending point.
--
+- The blinking code is used to change the simulator's colour to purple, and a white LED appears one after the purple LED, and it dims as the length of the second row grows longer, and the white colour LED dims from the first line.
+- The mid reverse code cfreated to scrolls from the simulator's midpoint to the simulator's finishing and starting location with different colours.
-- Connected with GUI to run in the simulator.
+- Connected all the animations with GUI to run in the simulator.
-- Snake, combined a new code in the snake code, once the snake code finish like to turn the simulaort into green
+- The snake code was developed, and further animations were added to the code, as the simulator turned green once the snake code was completed.
-- Added an another flag in the right side of the simulator and make both of them to constatntly light up by a looping
+- Another flag was added to the simulator's right side, and both of them were made to consistently light up by a looping animation.
-- Added comments (every version)
+- Added comments to the codes.
+- Uploaded all the codes into the github.

 # Version 06